TiredTorch/budget-system/README.md

 **_Budget Control System_** - is a solution to count your spends, ReactJS-powered single page application

-- Create your own accaunt
+- Create your own account
 - White down your spends and it's price
 - See summary of your spends and start to save your money!!!